prof-spock/SoX-Plugins/README.md

   - *biquad*: a generic biquad (iir) filter with 6 coefficients b0, b1, b2, a0, a1 and a2

+  - *chorus*: a chorus effect with multiple parallel echos modulated either by sine or triangle signals,

   - *compand*: a compander with attack, release, input gain shift, threshold and compression and soft knee; this is a reduced version of SoX compand with only a simple transfer function

+  - *echo*: a tapped delay with several absolute delay times and signal decays,

+  - *echos*: a sequential delay with delay stages with absolute delay times and signal decays fed with signals from the previous stages,

   - *equalizer*: a biquad filter for equalizing with settings for the pole count, the filter frequency